CheLena/Stratifyd_IS/datasets/README.md

-# Datasets Readme
+# Datasets

-## Two data sets from the closed captions of the [Virginia vs Purdue 2019 Full Game Youtube Video] (https://www.youtube.com/watch?v=TRG2eulHn0k&list=PLXCWZ2G0LOavdqSs58wZ7Mx2YohF9fYEK).
+## Two data sets from the closed captions of the [Virginia vs Purdue 2019 Full Game Youtube Video](https://www.youtube.com/watch?v=TRG2eulHn0k&list=PLXCWZ2G0LOavdqSs58wZ7Mx2YohF9fYEK).

 ## One data set includes the time stamp, the other one does not.